garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 ^ So, that's the basics of TDD.
 A starting point, and some of the common issues.
 Let's talk about some of the common issues people have with TDD and when you should maybe not do it.

+^ What issues do you have with TDD?

 ---

 ![original fit](images/no-gods.jpg)